cellularmitosis/KhanBadges/README.md

 159         "translated_safe_extended_description": "Achieve mastery in all skills in Probability and statistics: Random variables and probability distributions",
 ```

+We will just target the iPhone 6 screen size for layout purposes.

 ## Results of Step 1

 The list and grid options: